Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 Bad metrics become employee problems.
 Bad hiring systems become candidate problems.
 Bad public policy becomes citizen behavior.
 Bad software becomes "misuse."
 The institution designs the maze, then blames the person who walks into the wall.

 That is worse when the institution has engineers, security staff, and senior officials who should know better.
 The problem is not ignorance.
 The problem is that blame is often cheaper than accountability, and police can make blame feel official.

+It is worse again when elected oversight is weaker than people imagine.
+Voters can throw out a government.
+They cannot directly fire the deputy minister, rewrite the exemption culture, change the breach protocol, or make Corporate Security stop speaking fluent police.

 The FOIPOP case was different because the wall was visible.